Updated On: January 19, 2024 by ConnollyCove

 The stronghold in the Alpes-de-Haute-Provence region of France appears to have witnessed nearly every significant fight recorded in French history.
 And because of that, Greoux-les-Bains leaves its visitors with a strong sense of spiritual activity.
 It’s truly one of the spookiest places to visit in France.

 You might experience paranormal activity at the top of the castle, in the heart of Gréoux-les-Bains.
-Some claim that if you take a nighttime stroll alone through the streets, you’ll hear the sounds of bodiless whispers.
+Some claim that if you take a nighttime stroll alone through the streets, you’ll have a spooky experience and hear the sounds of bodiless whispers.
 You can even see a few mysterious shadows dancing over the castle’s stone walls.

 9. Fôret de Brocéliande